American with Disabilities Act (ADA)

 The Civil Rights Restoration Act of 1987.
 This act defines "program or activity" to mean "all of the operations" of an agency or department of State government receiving Federal financial assistance.

-42 USC § 12101?12213 (The Americans with Disabilities Act (ADA) of 1990).
+42 USC § 12101/12213 (The Americans with Disabilities Act of 1990).
 This law expands the scope of Section 504 to include all public and private entities, not just those receiving federal assistance.
 The ADA states that: "No covered entity shall discriminate against a qualified individual with a disability because of the disability of such individual in regard to job application procedures, the hiring, advancement, or discharge of employees, employee compensation, job training, and other terms, conditions and privileges of employment."

 29 CFR § 16.30 (Employment) implements Title I of the Americans With Disabilities Act of 1990 (ADA), requiring equal employment opportunities for qualified individuals with disabilities and is enforced by the federal Equal Employment Opportunity Commission (EEOC).